 Ex-servicemen including commissioned Officers and ECOs/ SSCOs who have given at least 5 years Military Service as on the last date of receipt of applications and have been released:

 on account of physical disability due to Military Service

 Note: Ex-servicemen should not have been released by way of dismissal or discharge on account of misconduct or inefficiency

-Who have completed an initial period of assignment of 5 years of Military Service as on last date of receipt of applications and whose assignment has been extended beyond 5 years
+Who have completed an initial period of assignment of 5 years of Military Service as on the last date of receipt of applications and whose assignment has been extended beyond 5 years

-In whose case the Ministry of Defence issues a certificate that they can apply for civil employment and that they will be released on 3 months notice selection from the date of receipt of offer of appointment
+In whose case the Ministry of Defence issues a certificate that they can apply for civil employment and that they will be released on 3 months notice selection from the date of receipt of the offer of appointment

-Only the date of birth mentioned in Matriculation/ Secondary Examination Certificate will be accepted by the SSC for determining the age of the candidate.
+Only the date of birth mentioned in the Matriculation/ Secondary Examination Certificate will be accepted by the SSC for determining the age of the candidate.

 Date of Birth filled by the candidate in the online application form will be matched against the date of birth recorded in the Matriculation/ Secondary Examination Certificate for verification.

 No subsequent request for change will be considered or granted once the application form is submitted.

 Ex-servicemen who have already used reservation benefits given to ex-servicemen for their re-employment in civilian jobs under Central Government in Group “C‟ & “D‟ posts are NOT eligible for reservation in ESM category nor for any fee concession unless he/she gives self-declaration/ undertaking to the concerned employer providing all the details of previous job applications in civil employment.